 Alcohol Intervention at Michael’s House

-Call Michael’s House now at 760-548-4032 to connect with a professional interventionist or to secure a spot in our Palm Springs alcohol rehab.
+Call us at 760-548-4032 if you’d like to be put in touch with a professional interventionist or to learn more about our Palm Springs alcohol rehab.

 Speak with an Admissions Coordinator 760-548-4032